NikCharlebois/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_IntuneDeviceEnrollmentLimitRestriction/readme.md

 ## Description

-This resource configures the Intune device enrollment limit restrictions.
+This resource configures an Intune Device Enrollment Limit Restriction.